yaoazhen/nodejs-global-proxy/README.md

 ## Features

-  * **Global Scope**: The proxy applies to any Node.js process you start in the configured terminal session.
+  * **Process Scope**: The proxy applies to any Node.js process you start in the configured terminal session.
   * **No Code Changes**: Your Node.js projects stay exactly as they are.
   * **Easy Control**: Simple `np set` and `np unset` commands let you turn the proxy on and off.
   * **SOCKS5 Support**: It uses `socks-proxy-agent` for robust SOCKS5 proxy handling, including authentication.